revoltez/vimSvelte/README.md

 clone https://github.com/revoltez/vimSvelte my-project
 cd my-project
 npm i
-npm run dev
 ```
+## Sveltkit
-if you are using vite or svelteKit, simply copy `prettier.config.cjs`, and add ` prettier prettier-plugin-svelte` with your favorite package manager
+- If you are using vite or svelteKit, rename `prettier.config.js` to `prettier.config.cjs`
+- Add ` prettier prettier-plugin-svelte` with your favorite package manager (npm or yarn)

     ex: `npm i -D prettier prettier-plugin-svelte`

-# vim/neovim configuration
+# vim/neovim + COC configuration

 -   you need to have the following plugins added to your vimrc or init.vim in case you are using neovim